 From Western to contemporary, housewares to hats, jewelry to bronze sculptures—whatever your taste, you'll find an incredible selection of shops and boutiques on Town Square to satisfy your needs and desires.
 While you're on the square, “deal yourself in” to some local specials and discounts at various stores via Jackson Hole Traveler’s free Wi-Fi.
 Simply select our network—FREE-Jackson Hole Traveler—on your smartphone, laptop or tablet for deals at nearby shops.

 Gaslight Alley is a quaint shopping area nestled just off the Town Square.
-The stores lining the alley feature handcrafted jewelry, artwork, upscale souvenirs, mouth-watering chocolates (Mursell's Pottery & Chocolate) and more.
+The stores lining the alley feature handcrafted jewelry (DanShelley Jewelers), artwork, upscale souvenirs (MADE), mouth-watering chocolates (Mursell's Sweet Shop) and more.
 There is also a gem of a bookstore brimming with all manner of titles (Valley Bookstore).

 Beyond Town Square